 Miriam always had a passion to teach and to create her own work.
 She moved to New York City in 2009 to study at the Stella Adler Studio of Acting.
 In New York she played in Eastern Standard, Escape from Happiness, Crucible, Vestiges, Piece/Peace of Mine.
 In addition to her work as an actress she directed and thought for BINI e.V., Backstage Hamburg, Geminin Trust Ethiopia, Mad-Playhouse NYC, Rebel Theater Company.
 In 2009 she founded her own Company Label Gray and created staged readings, new plays, and artist exchange programms.

-She has been assisting for John Gould Rubin in NYC; at the Herbstsalon for Maxim Gorki Theater Berlin; for Armin Petras at Schauspiel Stuttgart.
+She has been assisting for John Gould Rubin in NYC; at the Herbstsalon for Maxim Gorki Theater Berlin and for Armin Petras at Schauspiel Stuttgart.
 She finished

 Miriam believes that Art and Theater give us the possibility of a complex perspective of the things in and outside of life, that it can unfold the unseen and the things hidden in between.
 The created space can make new reality happen, due the commitment of the team and the possibility to try differently.

-Eine Stückentwicklung zum Thema Sexueller-Menschenhandel
+Stückentwicklung zum Thema Rassismus

-von Miriam Ibrahim und Samantha Höfer
+von Miriam Ibrahim und Ensemble

 Regie & Konzept: Miriam Ibrahim